Collaborative Learning

 This is an open-source compilation for TU Delft students and staff based on various offerings, learnings and sources from literature and TU Delft.
 The intention of the toolkit is to support students and teachers to engage in (and facilitate) Collaborative Learning, amongst peers.

 Get in touch with the contact people mentioned per tool to develop any of them further.
-If you'd like to contribute to this toolkit:
+If you'd like to learn more or contribute to this toolkit:

 References & Resources